patrickcping/pingone-go-sdk-v2/management/docs/FormSocialLoginButton.md

 ### NewFormSocialLoginButton

-`func NewFormSocialLoginButton(key string, idpName string, idpType EnumFormSocialLoginIdpType, idpId string, idpEnabled bool, label string, ) *FormSocialLoginButton`
+`func NewFormSocialLoginButton(key string, idpName string, idpType EnumFormSocialLoginIdpType, idpId string, label string, ) *FormSocialLoginButton`

 NewFormSocialLoginButton instantiates a new FormSocialLoginButton object This constructor will assign default values to properties that have it defined,